FastBliss® (Paraxanthine)

 FastBliss® (NNB Nutrition) is a purified paraxanthine (1,7-dimethylxanthine) supplement — the primary metabolite of caffeine that accounts for 70–72% of ingested caffeine's downstream effects.

-The clinically studied dose for FastBliss® (Paraxanthine) is 50–200 mg/day paraxanthine; cognitive benefits at doses as low as 50 mg; full effect at 200 mg; comparable to 200 mg caffeine with fewer side effects.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 50–200 mg/day paraxanthine; cognitive benefits at doses as low as 50 mg; full effect at 200 mg; comparable to 200 mg caffeine with fewer side effects Always follow the product label and check with a healthcare provider for personal advice.